 Elected members are responsible for governing the delivery of services to the local community.
-Members have a responsibility to understand the strategic risks that their Council faces, and will be made aware of how these risks are being managed through the annual strategic and service business planning process.
+Members have a responsibility to understand the strategic risks that their Council faces and will be made aware of how these risks are being managed through the annual strategic and service business planning process.
 They will also be kept informed on the management of those risks through the regular performance management framework.
 They should not seek to avoid or delegate this overall responsibility, as it is key to their stewardship responsibilities.

-Councillors are responsible for reviewing the effectiveness of internal control based on information provided by the Chief Executive, Corporate Director, Chief Finance Officer, Heads of Service (the Corporate Management Team) and Internal Audit.
+Councillors are responsible for reviewing the effectiveness of internal control based on information provided by the Chief Executive, Director of Place, Director of Resources / Chief Finance Officer, Assistant Directors / Heads of Service (the Corporate Management Team) and Internal Audit.